-Although the procedure might not seem crucial to some people, it has several rules that you must follow for the best results.
+Although the dental procedure might not seem crucial to some people, it has several rules that you must follow for the best results.
 However, the severity of your condition will determine the specific rules to follow.

 Typically, you should avoid eating or drinking anything for eight to 12 hours before the procedure.
-If your surgery needs a local anesthetic, then you can take a light meal about two hours before.
+If your surgery needs a local anesthetic, you can take a light meal about two hours before.
 Therefore, make a pre-plan menu of the soft foods you can take and mostly focus on those that don’t need much chewing.